dougsweetser/Q/docs/Gravity/PGT/personal_gravity_theory.md

 ## Email homework solutions to: sweetser@alum.mit.edu

-If your arnswers to A and B look correct to me, you must be willing to have your name listed publicly.
+If your answers to A and B look correct to me, you must be willing to have your name listed publicly.
 You will need to supply a mailing address so I can send you a check.I would also like to put your answer in a directory, listed in order of accepted answers.
-You are free to choose not to let your answer be publically available (or submit an upgrade to the one supplied originally, your choice).
+You are free to choose not to let your answer be publicly available (or submit an upgrade to the one supplied originally, your choice).

 The first one to answer question C gets $200.